See also: The Bible and the Abolition of Slavery

 So in Christ Jesus you are all children of God through faith, for all of you who were baptised into Christ have clothed yourselves with Christ.
 There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus.
 If you belong to Christ, then you are Abraham’s seed, and heirs according to the promise.
 Galatians 3 v 26 – 29.

 We must remember that abolition was an unrealistic and unthinkable goal in Paul’s age.
+The immediate emancipation of all slaves would have led to widespread poverty and even starvation.
 Perhaps a third of the population was enslaved in the Roman Empire.
 Campaigns of civil disobedience were not possible under Roman law; a revolt would have ended in mass slaughter at the hands of the Roman legions.
 And slavery did provide an important means of social support for those who fell into debt or poverty.
 So while Paul has no love of slavery, he aims to moderate and subvert its practice rather than abolish it in one revolutionary sweep.